 Revenge Of The Ninja (1983) ***1/2

-Revenge Of The Ninja (1983)—if you can get past the blatant stereotypes, racism, misogyny, poor acting and dubbing (which, frankly, is a lot of what makes this film awesome to laugh at)—is virtually nonstop action and fun starring the king of 80s ninja films, Shô Kosugi.
-While Revenge doesn't have the supernatural aspect of its in-name only sequel Ninja III: The Domination (1984), it is nearly as bonkers thanks to Sam Firstenberg and James R. Silke, who also respectively directed and wrote both films.
-The plot borrows many elements from classic Bruce Lee films—family members killed, a sworn oath of non violence (which of course must be broken), a move to America, a business acting as a front for drug dealing, gangsters that must be taken out, etc. Despite a great deal of goofiness, the stunts and martial arts are impressive.
+Revenge Of The Ninja (1983) is virtually nonstop action and fun starring the king of '80s ninja films, Sho Kosugi.
+While Revenge doesn't have the supernatural aspect of its in-name only sequel Ninja III: The Domination (1984) (review), it is nearly as bonkers thanks to Sam Firstenberg and James R. Silke, who directed and wrote both films, respectively.
+The plot borrows many elements from classic Bruce Lee films—family members killed, a sworn oath of non violence (which of course must be broken), a move to America, a business acting as a front for drug dealing, gangsters that must be taken out, etc. Despite a great deal of goofiness, the stunts and martial arts are impressive, and the score is awesome.
 It's a blast to watch Kosugi Sho(w) (sorry) all those baddies who's boss and his real life son Kane kicks some major ass (literally).
-Revenge Of The Ninja is a film best watched with an audience or at least a few friends.
+Revenge Of The Ninja is a film best enjoyed with an audience or at least a few friends.

 Comments